qstevens/Eris/README.md

 # Eris
-Provides a 'feeling lucky' search result in response to !yt and !s commands followed by a search query in Discord.
+Provides a 'feeling lucky' search result in response to "!s" and "!yt" commands.
 !plan command allows you to set reminders for your planned events with your friends!
 Use !help to see the list of commands and the format with which you use them.